orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ###### Open explorations/quests
 *Explorers, researchers, traders, ..., pirates: Gatherers, crafters, ..., spreaders of items unknown to some, ... all*

-###### Items & Quests
-*Generalized variant, I see this thing in the world, in this particular place, want to decode this particular thing (some communication / item) I see.
-Can then unlock the ability to solve or see different items etc..
-I have this other item/mod/type of vision to look through the world differently.
-"Portal through, see the world/inventory/server in a different way"*

 #### Interface Design